RemcoVanDeelen/Destined-2022/Guide.md

       - Light attack,
         [Deals small damage]

-- Defencive foe:
+- Defensive foe:

       - Defend,
-        [provides the 'defening' status effect for one turn, cannot be used after a Defend]
+        [provides the 'defending' status effect for one turn, cannot be used after a Defend]

       - Self heal,
         [Heals a small portion of health, cannot be used after a Defend, can only